Der fliegende Holländer (The Flying Dutchman ), is a German language opera, with libretto and music by Richard Wagner

 (literally, "leading motifs") associated with the characters and themes.
 The leitmotifs are all introduced in the overture, which begins with a well-known ocean or storm motif before moving into the Dutchman and Senta motifs.

-The Flying Dutchman has the following tropes
+The Flying Dutchman has the following tropes:

 - Arranged Marriage -> Perfectly Arranged Marriage: Played with.
-The Dutchman and Daland reach an agreement about the first marrying the second's daughter in the first act, which can be seen as Daland pretty much selling her off without asking her, upon seeing the Dutchman's riches.
+The Dutchman and Daland reach an agreement about the first marrying the second's daughter in the first act, which can be seen as Daland pretty much selling her off without asking for her opinion upon seeing the Dutchman's riches.
 But once Senta and the Dutchman properly set their eyes on each other, it's Love at First Sight - specially from Senta's side.

 - Badass Baritone: The Dutchman is always played by basses or baritones.
 This contrasts with Erik being played by tenors.